mcneel/developer.rhino3d.com/_guide_topics/compute/what-is-hops.md

 Now that we have created an input parameter, we need to perform some sort of action using that value.
 Let's create a message using the name you just passed into the Get String component.
 Add a **Concatenate Component** onto the canvas.
 This can be found under the *Sets Tab > Text Group*.

 The Concatenate component will add a series of text snippets into a single message.
-In our case, we want to create a string that reads "Hello *Your Name Here*!".
+In our case, we want to create a string that reads `Hello Your Name Here!`.

 The Concatenate component is a special type of component in Grasshopper which uses a Zoomable User Interface (ZUI for short).
 If you zoom in on the component (using the middle scroll wheel), a small (+) button will appear on the left side of the component.
 Click on the (+) under the second parameter (B) to add a third input parameter.

 Now, zoom out and add another Text Panel onto the canvas.
 Double-click on it to enter some text.
-Type *Hello * into the panel (Note: there is an extra space added after the word).
+Type `Hello ` into the panel (Note: there is an extra space added after the word).
 Connect that panel into the A-input of the Concatenate component.

 Next, connect the output of the Get String component to the B-input of the Concatenate component.
-Finally, add another text panel onto your canvas and type an exclamation mark (!) into the panel.
+Finally, add another text panel onto your canvas and type an exclamation mark `!` into the panel.
 Connect the output of that text panel into the C-input of the Concatenate component.

 Connect a Text Panel to the output of the Concatenate component to view this message.
 Your definition should look like this.
 <img src="{{ site.baseurl }}/images/hops_getting_started_03.png">{: .img-center  width="100%"}

-### Create the Output
+### Create an Output

 The last step in creating our Hops function would be to create an output parameter to return the string we just created.
 Go to the *Param Tab > Util Group* and add a **Context Print** component to your canvas.

-Right-click on the input parameter (labeled Tx) and change the name to *"Message"*.
+Right-click on the input parameter (labeled Tx) and change the name to `Message`.
 You can name this anything you like, but this value is what Hops will use for the output parameter.

 Now save your file to some directory on your computer.
 Call the file **Hello_World.gh**.
 <img src="{{ site.baseurl }}/images/hops_getting_started_04.png">{: .img-center  width="100%"}